 “Loneliness can be a part of life at any age and is a normal human emotion.
 If loneliness is persistent, it can make you feel disconnected from those around you and affect your physical health and mental wellbeing,” Faber said.

-Practicing self-compassion and self-care is key and it's important to seek help from a professional if loneliness becomes overwhelming and feels unmanageable.
-Remember to tap into your Best Care EAP benefits!
-Best Care EAP counselors are available to meet in-person, over the phone or via telehealth.
-It's easy to schedule a confidential appointment, simply call (402) 354-8000 or (800) 801-4182.
+Practicing self-compassion and self-care is key.
+Seek help from a professional if loneliness becomes overwhelming and feels unmanageable.
+Remember to tap into your Best Care EAP services!
+Best Care EAP counselors are available to meet in-person, over the phone or virtually.
+It's easy to schedule a confidential appointment.
+Click here to get started or call (402) 354-8000 or (800) 801-4182.